bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach() can mutate the original array while .map() returns a new array
 2. What is the difference between a function and a method?
+A method is declared inside of another function or object and behaves as a function dependant on the parent object/function
 3. What is closure?
+Code that's been identified elsewhere but becomes usable throughout the project
 4. Describe the four rules of the 'this' keyword.
+/1.
+When in the global scope, the value of “this” will be the window/console Object /2.
+Whenever a preceding dot calls a function, the object before the dot is this. /3.
+When using a constructor function, .this() refers to the specific instance of the object that is created and returned by the constructor function. /4.
+The call or apply method makes .this() explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? calls the constructor of the parent class and accesses the parent's properties and methods
 ## Project Set up

 Follow these steps to set up and work on your project: